Docs Menu

 • Timestamp

 The following table enumerates the supported BSON data types and the Atlas Search field types that you can use to index the BSON data types.
-The table also indicates whether the Atlas Search field type is automatically included in an Atlas Search index when you enable dynamic mappings.
+The table also indicates whether the Atlas Search field type is automatically included in an Atlas Search index when you enable dynamic mappings and lists the operators and collectors that you can use to query the field value.

 BSON Type